 Through the art of letter writing, we find our humanity and share our story.

 For the care partner, these letters can be just as powerful.
-Their story deserves to be heard, and what a beautiful way to honor their story.
+Your story deserves to be heard, and what a beautiful way to honor that story and what you can share with yourself and the world.

 The Dementia Letters Project can be the start of a pen pal relationship or a weekly journal reflection.